With 14 R&D facilities in the U.S. today, Honda has more than any international automaker.

 - 24 distinct Honda and Acura auto and light truck models have been researched, designed, and developed in the U.S. since 1991.

 - Honda and Acura operate separate and independently-dedicated design centers in California for research and development.

-- High strength steel is found in up to 59 percent of each new Honda and Acura white body, helping the company achieve its weight reduction goals to maintain fuel economy leadership while enhancing both safety and performance.
+- Up to 59 percent of each new Honda and Acura white body includes high strength steel, helping the company reduce vehicle weight to achieve high fuel efficiency while enhancing both safety and performance.

 - HondaJet is equipped with the fuel efficient Honda-GE HF120 turbofan jet engine and the Honda-patented over-the-wing engine configuration.
 Coupled with a natural-laminar flow (NLF) wing and fuselage nose, and an advanced all-composite fuselage structure, HondaJet fuel efficiency is increased by as much as 20 percent compared to other jets in its class.